jtagscherer/JSynapse/README.md

 New trainings for other tasks can be implemented by inheriting from the Training super class.

+See <a href="http://novanoid.github.io/2014/09/26/training-a-neural-network-to-recognize-handwritten-digits/">this blog post</a> for more information.

 Copyright Novanoid 2014, released under GPL-3.0